ganrad/aks-aspnet-sqldb-rest/README.md

        $ az aks show -g myResourceGroup -n akscluster --output table
        ```

-4. Connect to the AKS cluster and initialize Helm package manager.
+4. Connect to the AKS cluster.
     ```bash
     # Configure kubectl to connect to the AKS cluster
     # Remember to substitute the correct value for 'Resource Group'